 For the Audio Analysis function to work you must have it enabled – at the bottom of the Node Detail screen tap “AllStar/Echolink setup”.
-On the setup screen make sure “Enable audio analysis” is turned on.
+On the setup screen in the “AllStar Server” section, make sure “Enable audio analysis” is turned on.
 If not, turn it on and tap the Save icon in the top right hand corner of the screen.
 Your ClearNode will recreate its configuration files from the templates and then reboot.

 IMPORTANT: The audio analysis tool uses the AllStar audio archive functionality – if you are already using the audio archive, you should not enable this tool as it will conflict.

 Once your ClearNode comes back on line go to the bottom of the Node Detail screen and tap “Adjust USB Audio Gain for VOIP”.

 For each transmit and receive event (longer than 5 secs) the ClearNode will generate an audio WAV file and run it through an analysis tool called “SOX”, then delete it.
 The results are displayed as colored bar graphs as above.